NidhiChoudhary7/Finance/README.md

 ### Plaid Integration

 If `PLAID_CLIENT_ID`, `PLAID_SECRET`, and `ACCESS_TOKEN` are provided, the
+`InvestmentAgent` can pull real account data via Plaid when the query requests it.
+Set `include_holdings` or `include_expenses` in the context (or mention them in the prompt) to fetch investment holdings and summarize recurring expenses.
+These values are used to validate that any suggested allocation is affordable.
-`InvestmentAgent` will fetch your sandbox account balance via Plaid when a query explicitly confirms an investment action (e.g. "invest now").
-The projected balance after allocation is included in the response.
+The account balance is still fetched when a user confirms an investment action (e.g. "invest now").